-W. Clayton Burch was appointed by the West Virginia Board of Education as the 32ndState Superintendent of Schools on February 21, 2020.
+W. Clayton Burch was appointed by the West Virginia Board of Education as the 32nd State Superintendent of Schools in February 2020.